dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

   prefetch: false
 ```

+**4.** When the download speed is slow,
-**4.** Proxy's readBufferSize can be adjusted to 64KB to reduce Proxy request time.
+you can adjust the `readBufferSize` value of Proxy to 64KB in order to reduce the Proxy request time.
 Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).

 ```yaml